KingsleyAmankwah/KingsleyAmankwah/README.md

-Hi 👋 My name is Kingsley
+Hey there 👋 I'm Kingsley
 =========================

 Software Engineer and Technical Writer